decentraland/ClearScript/ReadMe.md

 This is a fork of [ClearScript](https://github.com/microsoft/ClearScript) that was made for [Decentraland](https://decentraland.org/), a [Unity](https://unity.com/) game.
 ClearScript is a library that makes it easy to add scripting to your .NET applications.
 It currently supports JavaScript (via [V8](https://developers.google.com/v8/) and [JScript](https://docs.microsoft.com/en-us/previous-versions//hbxc2t98(v=vs.85))) and [VBScript](https://docs.microsoft.com/en-us/previous-versions//t0aew7h6(v=vs.85)).

 # Differences from Upstream
-* New unsafe APIs that Microsoft would not accept
+* Additional unsafe APIs unfit for upstream
 * A tool to generate a Unity package, and the package itself
 * Only JavaScript is supported
 * x86 is not supported